Care Home Costs

 The costs of care can be broken down into 3 different elements.

 Residential care – this cost is associated with care provided by a carer, such as help with dressing, personal care, eating, bathing and mobility.

-Nursing care – this cost is associated with care provided by a qualified nurse
+Nursing care – this cost is associated with care provided by a qualified nurse.

-How much you pay will depend on the care home, the length of your stay, the level of care you require, the size and location of your room and any chargeable extras you decide to pay for.
+How much you pay will depend on the care home, where you live, the length of your stay, the level of care you required, the size and location of you room and any other chargeable extras you decide you would like to pay for.
 ‘Extras’ can be additional optional costs such as hairdressing, chiropody, trips out etc.